Runyanya Primary School is located in Central Uganda

 Most engineers, architects and electricians have no knowledge of proper lightning protection because it is such a specialized field.
 Often, parents and school administrators will be told that only one rod/arrestor will protect the entire school complex.

-Installed Lightning Protection System
+Classroom buildings after Lightning Protection System installed

 Students help complete installation